subhankardas02/Custom-Redis-Server/README.md

 EOF
 ```

-This allows the event loop to continue processing other clients instead of blocking on a single connection.
+This allows the event loop to continue processing other clients without blocking on a single connection.

 ---